New Jersey's largest city plans to test Universal Basic Income program

 Chicago also has weighed the option of introducing the program, which would make it the largest city in the U.S. to get on board.
 Alderman Ameya Pawar, last summer, proposed the legislation, which would provide 1,000 families with a $500 monthly stipend.

-A 2017 Pew Research Center study found that 60 percent of Americans favor the government providing a “guaranteed income that would allow them to meet their basic needs,” as workers with a high school diploma were the most likely to support a universal basic income at 65 percent.

-Meanwhile, 2020 Democratic presidential hopeful, Andrew Yang, is pushing a plan for universal basic income.
+Meanwhile, 2020 Democratic presidential hopeful Andrew Yang is pushing a plan for universal basic income.
 The entrepreneur from New York City, as of last month, was personally giving away money to families in Iowa and New Hampshire, the states that vote first and second in the presidential primary contests.

 "It would help people improve their health, nutrition, pay off some debts and bills that have been hanging over them, reduce their stress levels," Yang told Fox News in an interview last month.